 14. 80% of consumers around the world feel comfortable with returning to physical stores.

 In 2020, only 62% of UK shoppers felt comfortable with returning to brick-and-mortar stores.
 Data on online shopping vs in-store shopping for 2021 shows that the percentage grew to 76% following the vaccination campaigns.

 15. 43% of US consumers now buy products they used to purchase in stores more frequently online.

 According to statistics on online shopping vs in-store shopping, the habits of 80% of US buyers are still evolving due to the pandemic.
 The majority of them, about 60%, now visit physical stores less frequently than before the lockdown.

 16. 22% of consumers will continue to purchase fashion online.

 What drives 59% of the shoppers to the stores is the ability to feel, touch and try out a product on the spot.
 About 51% prefer it because they can browse and take the chosen item home immediately, as statistics on online shopping vs in-store shopping show.

-Going shopping with friends and having fun is the second most-missed aspect of in-store shopping, right after trying and feeling products.
+According to an online shopping vs in-store shopping survey, going shopping with friends and having fun is the second most-missed aspect of in-store shopping, right after trying and feeling products.
 However convenient online browsing is, it cannot replace the physical stores’ social and leisurely factors.

 18. 35% of shoppers browse ecommerce stores for fashion inspiration at least once a week.